pivorodrigues/devopstips/gsre.md

 these hazards occurring and the likely impact on our service, we can understand the risk to our SLO posed by that hazard.

 <p align="center"><img src="images/sre-slo-accident.png" width="500px"></p>

+:white_check_mark: Brainstorm availability risks.

+:white_check_mark: How can each piece of infrastructure fail?

+:white_check_mark: Be pessimistic... ...but constructive.

+:white_check_mark: Think about _classes_ of risk.